ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/architecture/APIC-HA-Architectures.md

 - RPO for API Products
   It is possible to achieve *near zero* RPO tolerance with a backup soon after publishing products.
 - Maintenance
-    - Upgrade of APIC & DPG in DC1 using the *top level* APIConnectCluster Custom Resource (CR) requires less effort than upgrading APIC subsystems of the 2DCDR deployment
+    - Upgrade of APIC & DataPower in DC1 using the *top level* APIConnectCluster Custom Resource (CR) requires less effort than upgrading APIC subsystems of the 2DCDR deployment
-    - DPG & Analytics subsystems in DC2 can be upgraded in a **separate change window**
+    - DataPower subsystem in DC2 can be upgraded in a **separate change window**
-    Starting with APIC v10.0.5.x, all fixpacks (fourth position) of APIC will be compatible with DPG v10.5.0.x.
+      Starting with APIC v10.0.5.x, all fixpacks (fourth position) of APIC will be compatible with DataPower v10.5.0.x.
 The flexibility allows a relaxed schedule to upgrade DC2.
 - Disaster Recovery (DR)
   The process is less complex than DR for 2DCDR and should to be quicker to complete.
 - Costs